Skip to content

 Back to Blog

-high severity February 19, 2026 · scope unconfirmed
+high severity February 19, 2026 · 3 min read Unverified claim — what this is

 Mayfair Hotels & Resorts Listed by sinobi Ransomware Group

 Public reporting indicates that sinobi claims to have stolen internal documents from Mayfair Hotels & Resorts.
 The company, founded in 1982 and headquartered in Bhubaneswar, Odisha, manages resorts in locations including Darjeeling, Gangtok, Goa, and Puri.
-Available reporting describes the incident as a ransomware attack in which data was exfiltrated before encryption or denial of access occurred.
+Available reporting describes the incident as a ransomware attack in which data was allegedly exfiltrated before encryption or denial of access occurred.
 No confirmed total of records or specific categories of personal information has been publicly detailed, but ransomware incidents of this type routinely involve customer booking details, employee records, contact information, and financial documents.

 Why This Matters for You and Your Family